User’s API

 Parameters:

-• flush_level – If this loggers logs any message higher or equal to this severity level the backtrace will also get flushed.
+If this logger logs any message higher or equal to this severity level, the backtrace will also get flushed.
 Default level is None meaning the user has to call flush_backtrace explicitly

 inline void flush_backtrace()